 Ohimai Amaize is a journalist with a multi-sectoral background that spans anti-corruption, communications, political campaigns, advocacy and governance.
 He was pioneer Program Officer, Popular Culture at Nigeria’s Economic and Financial Crimes Commission (EFCC) where he worked to mainstream anti-corruption education into pop culture.
 In 2009, he was appointed an ambassador for Microsoft in their campaign against cybercrime in Nigeria.
 In this role, one of the major highlights of his work was Maga No Need Pay – a song and music video that mobilized top Nigerian music artists and celebrities in the fight against internet fraud.

 He has received several awards, including Breakout TV Presenter of the Year and recognition as one of the Best 100 Young Nigerians at an event to mark Nigeria's 100th anniversary as a nation.
-He holds a B.A. in English and French from Nigeria’s premier University of Ibadan and a Master’s degree from the Columbia University Graduate School of Journalism.
+He holds a B.A. in English and French from Nigeria’s premier University of Ibadan, a Master’s degree from the Columbia University Graduate School of Journalism and a certificate in Corporate Communication from Cornell University.
 A fan of style and fitness, he is a model for his wife’s fashion brand, Tesslo.